guanzo/vue-smooth-height/README.md

 Same as above, use the global `SmoothHeight`

 ## CSS
-This mixin relies on css transitions, meaning you can define whatever css transitions you want for the element.
+This mixin uses css transitions, meaning you can define whatever css transitions you want for the element.
 If the mixin does not detect any transitions, it will apply `transition: 1s` to the element.

 ## API
-### $registerElement(options)
+### $registerSmoothElement(options)
 #### options: Object | Array

 Can be a single options object,